roshansthomas/voterocket-lab/README.md

   <img src="./images/voterocket.png" alt="Vote Rocket" width="200">
 </p>

-This lab is provided as part of [Dev Day Online](https://github.com/aws-john/dev-day-labs).
+This lab is provided as part of [AWS Builders Online Series](https://aws.amazon.com/events/builders-online-series/).

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to minimize costs.